Questions to Answer Before Crowdfunding Your Startup or Project

 But what if crowdfunding isn't for you?
 What if it's not the right financing model for your campaign?

-Before you invest time, money, and resources in building out a crowdfunding campaign (make sure to check out our list of awesome crowdfunding rewards), it makes sense to sit down and determine if crowdfunding is right for you.
-The following are several questions worth asking before diving in.
+Before you invest time, money, and resources in building out a crowdfunding campaign, it makes sense to sit down and determine if crowdfunding is right for you.

 - Branding: What differentiates your project from existing competitors, or alternatives that have come before?
 Are you utilizing an existing brand, IP or personality that has a pre-existing base of fans or consumers?
-(Using an existing, if perhaps older, brand or IP which consumers have fond memories of can be a very effective strategy.)
-Source: Business Insider
+Using an existing, if perhaps older, brand or IP which consumers have fond memories of can be a very effective strategy.

 - Budgeting: What's the fee structure for crowdfunding?
 Once you've paid out all your rewards, paid off credit card processing fees, shipping and handling, there's still a fee left to be paid to your platform.
 What looks like almost free money with crowdfunding can end in tears for entrepreneurs who haven't budgeted correctly.
 It's important to follow a crowdfunding budget planner.